ARMmbed/mbed-os-5-docs/docs/tutorials/compiler_publishing_code.md

 ### Publishing code

-Publishing copies your program or library from your **private** workspace to your **public** mbed website profile.
+Publishing copies your program or library from your **private** workspace to your **public** Arm Mbed website profile.

-The public copy of your repository is the home of your project on mbed.
+The public copy of your repository is the home of your project on Mbed.
 This is the place for:

 * Documentation about your project.
 * Guides on how to use it.